antonyvam/nDTomo/README.md

 Scripts for handling tomography data

-Tensorflow neural network models and related functions
+Tensorflow neural network models and related functions for various applications

+Clustering and dimensionality reduction methods (scikit-learn and autoencoders)

 nDVis GUI for visualising chemical imaging and tomography data